 5. Not keeping a copy of your return

 Tax experts recommend keeping a copy of your tax return for at least three years.
 Tweet this

 That’s how long the IRS can legally audit you for gross under-reporting of income.

-Luckily, you can review and print your 2016 TaxAct return for seven years after filing access for free.
+Luckily, you can review and print your TaxAct return for free for seven years after filing.

 You should always double check your bank account and routing numbers if you want your refund direct deposited or if you’re making an electronic tax payment.